Palashio/libra/info/Reference Manual.md

 client.predict(self, modelKey, data)
 ```

-Generates/stores list of prediction results from model requested from written query sent to/in the client class instance
+Generates/stores list of prediction results from model identified as requested from written query sent to/in the client class instance

-Parameters --
+*Parameters --*

 modelKey: `str`

-String "key" representation of model that needs to be utilized to make prediction
+String "key" representation of model that needs to be utilized to make prediction intuited from written query

 data

 Data of the desired prediction set that is intialzed in the client class instance (is set by default to be in dataframe format)

-Returns --
+*Returns --*

 predictions: `[str, str,..., str] or [float, float,..., float]`